21 Best Free Year 6 SATs 2022 Revision Resources (Maths)

 14. Emaths – your best alternative source of practice papers

 Emaths Mark McCourt has been sharing free Maths pedagogy and KS2 Maths revision resources on his Emaths blog since 2004.
 He’s created a range of new national curriculum style past papers and resources for both KS1 and KS2.
 Also – the cherry on the top – resources are often donated to the site by other teachers.
 For more excellent Maths guidance from Mark McCourt find out what the 10 mastery maths approach highlights from his book Teaching For Mastery are.

 15. TES downloadable free SATs paper template – Arithmetic

-A teacher’s best friend, TES offers a downloadable Maths SATs Arithmetic template in the style and format of the KS2 SATs arithmetic paper which, once downloaded, can be edited regularly with different arithmetic questions.
+A teacher’s best friend, TES offers a downloadable Maths SATs Arithmetic template in the style and format of the KS2 SATs Year 6 arithmetic test which, once downloaded, can be edited regularly with different arithmetic questions.
 You can even edit it so that every question focuses on a particular element of arithmetic such as adding fractions to enable the KS2 Maths revision to help the children gain speed, fluency and confidence.

 16. Ultimate KS2 Maths Organiser